 So, to jazz things up a bit, I gave them colored strips and a simple sentence – think Jeff Anderson simple.
 The dog barked.
-Each word had its own colored strip and they had to turn it into a chain.
+Each word had its own colored strip, and they had to turn it into a chain.
 It was a pretty small chain.

-But I wanted them to use some elaboration – so I asked what more could they tell me about this.
-They thought about it a minute and I probed them a little…
+But, I wanted them to use some elaboration, so I asked what more they could tell me about this.
+They thought about it a minute, and I probed them a little…

 “What kind of dog was it?“

 This allows the opportunity for me to remind them to use those synonyms we are always talking about.
-We added another colored strip – added our adjective to describe the dog, such as “The puny dog barked” and then we linked it in.
+We added another colored strip – added our adjective to describe the dog, such as “The puny dog barked,” and then we linked it in.
 (We did have to tear apart, add it in, then staple/glue again.)

-But our sentence still seemed a bit small… Was I really going to be satisfied with it?
+But, our sentence still seemed a bit small… Was I really going to be satisfied with it?
 They knew the answer…of course not!
 “Let’s keep going.
 What more could you tell me?”
 I continued to probe…

 “How did the puny dog bark?”

-It was a great opportunity to discuss adverbs (or you could not) and we added another strip.
-As we continued on with this elaboration exercise, we added more and more words, making our sentence (and chain) as long as we could while still having our sentence make sense.
+It was a great opportunity to discuss adverbs (or you could not), and we added another strip.
+As we continued on with this elaboration exercise, we added more and more words, making our sentence (and chain) as long as we could, while still having our sentence make sense.

-We discussed that we wouldn’t want to necessarily do this with every sentence (can you imagine reading these!?!) but it did make the sentence much more interesting with the elaboration than with just the simple noun and verb.
+We discussed that we wouldn’t want to necessarily do this with every sentence (can you imagine reading these?!), but it did make the sentence much more interesting with the elaboration than with just the simple noun and verb.
 It also helped the reader visualize the writer’s words a bit more.

-When we were done we were also able to hang our chains as a visual reminder that we must always try to elaborate when we can – but only elaborate sentences, not the length of a story.
+When we were done, we were also able to hang our chains as a visual reminder that we must always try to elaborate when we can – but only elaborate sentences, not the length of a story.